 Do I need to use the same brand of pellet as my grill?

-Most pellet smoker manufacturers also sell their own brand of wood pellets for smoking.
-Many people believe that they must only utilize wood pellets offered by the pellet grill maker.
+Most pellet smoker manufacturers also sell their brand of wood pellets for smoking.
+Many believe they must only utilize wood pellets offered by the pellet grill maker.

 Traeger is a manufacturer that produces high-quality pellet grills and wood pellets, as evidenced by the reviews above.
 They further argue that using wood pellets from other brands could damage your pellet grill and void the guarantee.

-There are rules that prevent manufacturers like Traeger from enforcing such an implied warranty.
+Some rules prevent manufacturers like Traeger from enforcing such an implied warranty.
 However, there is no rule prohibiting them from affixing those stickers to their grills.
-As long as you use a high-quality smoking pellets,
+As long as you use high-quality smoking pellets,

 Is it safe to use wood pellets?